 Meetings will be held on the third Thursday of every month, from 6:00-8:00 p.m.
-Our first discussion, on September 20, will be about Immigration and American Identity.
+Our next discussion, on October 18, will be about Civic Engagement and Voting.
 To see the full list of dates, pick up a copy of the Common Ground brochure, or view the PDF here.

 Because knowledge and critical thinking are essentials for all people in a democratic society, the League and the Library believe in supporting civil discourse and fostering an informed public.
 One of the major goals of the League of Women Voters is to support civil discourse to strengthen democracy and promote an informed and engaged electorate.
 The library is a place where all people are welcomed, to provide opportunities for education, and to create community.
 In that spirit, the League and the Library invite you to join us to create Common Ground.